lightbend/kalix-jvm-sdk/maven-archetype-akkasls/README.md

 This archetype can be used to generate a project suitable for the general development of [event-sourced](https://martinfowler.com/eaaDev/EventSourcing.html) and Value-based entities using [Akka Serverless](https://www.lightbend.com/akka-serverless).

-The archetype is located at our Cloudsmith repo.
-Please ensure that your Maven's `settings.xml` file points at Cloudsmith.
+The archetype is located at Lightbend's Maven repository.
+Please ensure that your Maven's `settings.xml` file points at `repo.lightbend.com`.
 Here are the repository declarations you will require for your `settings.xml`:

 > `settings.xml` is a file to be found in your home directory and then within a sub-directory named `.m2`